Home Birth Midwives in Knoxville, Tennessee

 Knoxville, TN

-Abigail Newsome is a Certified Professional Midwife (CPM) practicing in Knoxville, TN.
+Abigail Newsome is a Licensed Midwife (LM) practicing in Knoxville, TN.

 Accepting: Unknown Insurance: Unknown VBAC: Unknown